chibayuki/Announcement/README_1033.md

 * \[C, C#, Doc\] [AT89S52 Calculator](https://github.com/chibayuki/AT89S52Calculator)

 ## News
+* 2021 Mar 20, Sat
+> We have committed some implementations of [Sort Algorithm](https://github.com/chibayuki/SortAlgorithm) by C++.
 * 2021 Feb 15, Mon
-> We have committed an implementation of [dependency property and attached property](https://github.com/chibayuki/Dependency) similar to WPF by C++.
+> We have committed an implementation of [Dependency Property and Attached Property](https://github.com/chibayuki/Dependency) similar to WPF by C++.
 * 2021 Jan 29, Fri
 > "M9" Milestone of [Tree of Life](https://github.com/chibayuki/TreeOfLife) is released, the version number is [1.0.915.1000.M9.210129-2000](https://github.com/chibayuki/TreeOfLife/releases/tag/1.0.915.1000.M9.210129-2000).
 This version implements editing and storage of paraphyly and polyphyly.
 The relevant documents has been submitted to [Design Drafts](https://github.com/chibayuki/DesignDrafts).
 ###### [Read more……](News_1033.md)